Cel Damage

-Cel Damage is a vehicular combat video game developed by Pseudo Interactive and published by Electronic Arts (EA).
-The game was first released for Xbox on 14 November 2001, and for GameCube on 7 January 2002, in North America respectively.
-In Europe, the game launched for both consoles on 3 May 2002.
-A Europe-exclusive PlayStation 2 port, titled Cel Damage Overdrive, was released as a budget title by System 3 under their Play It label on 12 December 2002.
+Cel Damage is a vehicular combat video game developed by Pseudo Interactive, originally for the Xbox in November 2001 before being ported to the GameCube in 2002 and an enhanced PlayStation 2 port that was released exclusively in Europe in 2003.
 A high-definition remaster, developed and published by Finish Line Games, titled Cel Damage HD, was released for PlayStation 3, PlayStation 4 and PlayStation Vita on 22 April 2014 in North America and 14 May 2014 in the PAL region.
 An Xbox One port followed worldwide, via the Xbox Games Store, on 11 March 2016.
 A Nintendo Switch port was released via the Nintendo eShop on 28 March 2019.

-Cel Damage is a cartoonish take on vehicular combat games, like those from the Twisted Metal series.
-The story focuses on six cartoon characters from a fictional cartoon show called "Cel Damage".
+The game takes a cartoonish approach to the vehicular combat genre, with the story focusing on six cartoon characters from a fictional show called "Cel Damage".
 The characters annihilate each other to the delight of TV audiences and, since they are cartoons, instantly regenerate.
 The player battles through 12 different levels and three game modes.
 Weaponry for Cel Damage includes cartoon staples like vacuum nozzles and portable holes, mundane weaponry like chainsaws and baseball bats, and items like freeze rays, giant springs, and portable nuclear devices.